• Skip to main content

 It can help to think about what you are going to say beforehand so you feel prepared and more confident.

-Pick and appropriate time and place
+Pick an appropriate time and place

 Have a chat in a private, quiet space where you won’t be interrupted.
-Try to have a conversation before you’re about to have sex – it can be easier with clothes on.
+Try to have a conversation well before you’re about to have sex – it can be easier with clothes on.

 Remember it’s a conversation